apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

-During the pitch phase, it was raised that we should provide a `onConsumerCancellation` callback which gets invoked once the asynchronous stream notices that the consuming task got cancelled.
-This callback could be used to customize how cancellation is handled by the stream e.g. one could imagine writing a few more elements to the stream before finishing it.
-Right now the stream immediately returns `nil` or throws a `CancellationError` when it notices cancellation.
-This proposal decided to not provide this customization because it opens up the possiblity that asynchronous streams are not terminating when implemented incorrectly.
+During the pitch phase, it was raised that we should provide a `onConsumerCancellation` callback which gets invoked once the asynchronous channel notices that the consuming task got cancelled.
+This callback could be used to customize how cancellation is handled by the channel e.g. one could imagine writing a few more elements to the channel before finishing it.
+Right now the channel immediately returns `nil` or throws a `CancellationError` when it notices cancellation.
+This proposal decided to not provide this customization because it opens up the possiblity that asynchronous channels are not terminating when implemented incorrectly.
 Additionally, asynchronous sequences are not the only place where task cancellation leads to an immediate error being thrown i.e.
 `Task.sleep()` does the same.
 Hence, the value of the asynchronous not